Arcadia Impact · AI Governance Taskforce Read the paper →

 What the map argues

 A standard-setter needs both capacity and standing.
-The Network has capacity, concentrated in a handful of OECD states where its legitimacy also rests; that is the gap the FATF spent three decades and nine regional bodies closing.
-Building that reach is a precondition for enforcement, not a consequence of it.
+The Network has capacity, concentrated in a handful of OECD states where its legitimacy also rests; that is the gap the FATF spent three decades and nine regional bodies closing, and enforcement across jurisdictions waits on it.

 Two Clocks